najeira/flutter-store-builder/README.md

 ### Store

-Create a `Store` to holds state of the your app.
+Create a `Store` to holds the state of the app.

 ```dart
 final Store store = Store();